MengZhaonan1998/K-means-and-Spectral-Clustering-/readme.md

 ### Executing program

-Please follow the instructions in the readme.txt file under each folder to run the program.
+Please follow the instructions in the readme.md file under each folder to run the program.